Pxomox-Astronomy-Lab/proxmox-astronomy-lab/docs/compliance-security/cisv8-policy-templates/cisv81-05-account-and-credential-management-policy-template.md

 ## **4. Best Practices for Implementing This Policy**

-Organizations implementing **CIS Control 5 – Account and Credential Management** should consider:
+Organizations implementing **CIS Control 5 â€“ Account and Credential Management** should consider:

-- **Centralizing identity management using an Identity & Access Management (IAM) solution** – This ensures **consistent enforcement of access policies across the enterprise**.
+- **Centralizing identity management using an Identity & Access Management (IAM) solution** â€“ This ensures **consistent enforcement of access policies across the enterprise**.
 - **Enforcing password policies via Active Directory Group Policy (GPO) or cloud IAM platforms**.
-- **Using automated tools to detect and disable inactive accounts** – Regular account audits prevent unauthorized access.
+- **Using automated tools to detect and disable inactive accounts** â€“ Regular account audits prevent unauthorized access.
-- **Applying Just-In-Time (JIT) access controls for privileged accounts** – Reduces the attack surface by granting **temporary elevation** instead of permanent administrative access.
+- **Applying Just-In-Time (JIT) access controls for privileged accounts** â€“ Reduces the attack surface by granting **temporary elevation** instead of permanent administrative access.
-- **Logging and monitoring account-related events** – SIEM solutions can **detect anomalies in login patterns and privilege escalation attempts**.
+- **Logging and monitoring account-related events** â€“ SIEM solutions can **detect anomalies in login patterns and privilege escalation attempts**.

 These best practices **help organizations align with industry standards and maintain a secure authentication environment**.